matplotlib/matplotlib/doc/devel/document.rst

 guides, gallery examples teach by demonstration, rather than by explanation or instruction.

-Gallery examples should contain a very brief description of *what* they demonstrate and, when relevant, *how* it is achieved.
-Avoid instructions or excessive explanation;
+Gallery examples should contain a very brief description of *what* is being demonstrated and, when relevant, *how* it is achieved.
+Explanations should be brief, providing only the minimal context necessary for understanding the example.
+Cross-link related documentation (e.g. tutorials, user guides and API entries) and tag the example with related concepts.
-instead, tag with related concepts and cross-link to relevant tutorials or user guides.

 Format
 ^^^^^^